jlpteaching/comparch/modules/Introduction/_posts/2000-04-01-technology.md

 We will come back again and again to the themes presented in this lecture.

 <iframe width="608" height="402" src="https://www.youtube.com/embed/3LVeEjsn8Ts" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-{% include prompt.html content="
-What surprised you the most in the Turing Lecture?

-What questions do you have?
-The audience was mostly computer architecture researchers, so I'm sure there are many things that didn't make sense and/or didn't have enough context.
-I'm happy to go into more depth on anything!
-"
-%}

 ## Computing technology past to present